jiangzhiyu1016/Android-Offline-Speech-Recognition/README.md

 ## About Windows version

 2023.1.21 This commitment has been fulfilled
-The WinDows version has been added, the plug-in has been submitted for review, and the case has been updated
+The Windows version has been added, the plug-in has been submitted for review, and the case has been updated